BlackHolePerturbationToolkit/kerrgeodesic_gw/docs/source/index.rst

 package
 `kerrgeodesic_gw <https://github.com/BlackHolePerturbationToolkit/kerrgeodesic_gw>`_.

-See this `page <https://github.com/BlackHolePerturbationToolkit/kerrgeodesic_gw/blob/master/README.md>`_ for the installation instructions.
+See this `page <https://github.com/BlackHolePerturbationToolkit/kerrgeodesic_gw/blob/master/README.md>`_ for the installation instructions and the article :arXiv:`1903.02049` for details about the implemented formulas.

 Contents
 ========